Steve Scott (journalist)

-Stephen James Young Scott (born 25 September 1961) is a British journalist and presenter employed by ITN as the sports editor and newscaster for ITV News.
-In 2021 he was named both broadcast journalist of the year and sports news reporter of the year at the annual Sports Journalists' Association Awards.
+Stephen James Young Scott is a multi award-winning British journalist and presenter employed by ITN as the sports editor and newscaster for ITV News.

+In 2021, he was named both Broadcast Journalist of the Year and Sports News Reporter of the Year at the annual Sports Journalists' Association Awards.

+He won the SJA Broadcast Journalist of the Year award again in 2023.